 Workforce Ready Apps and Technologies

-- As more of your employees return to the workplace, consider how you can use your existing technologies to support their safety and well-being.
+- As your employees return to the workplace, consider how to use your existing technologies to support their safety and well-being.
 For example, does your corporate office support contactless clock-ins?
-Even if you don’t use mobile clock-in for your grocery staff, it might make sense to employ it at your corporate office.
+If you don’t use mobile clock-in for your grocery staff, it might make sense to employ it at your corporate office.

 - It’s not too late to invest in and reap the benefits of remote work technologies, software, or platforms, especially those that focus on team execution and team communication.
 They need to be secure, efficient, and easy to adopt.
 They should also suit your business needs over the long term.